 It’s up to the Head Teacher how many days your child can be away from school if leave is granted.

-Any absences due to ‘exceptional circumstances’ have to be requested in advance.
-Click this link to the
+Any absences due to ‘exceptional circumstances’ have to be requested in advance by completing a form which is

 Please note that family holidays do not count as exceptional circumstances and will not be authorised.